fictzio/rpg-markdown/examples/gm-in-the-phone.md

 Overall goal for the game is to convince the other characters that you are the chosen one.

-1. Setting | Choose type of business
+1. Choose setting | Choose type of business
-2. Describe a characteristic for the business
+2. Location
 3. Create characters
 4. Set releationship
-5. Play scenes
+5. Play scenes 60 sec
+6. Play scenes 30 sec
+7. lay scenes 15 sec
+8. Play scenes 5 sec
-6. End
+9. End

 ## 1.Setting